AdobeDocs/experience-manager-65.en/help/assets/publishing-dynamicmedia-assets.md

 ---
 title: Publishing Dynamic Media Assets
-description: How to publish Dynamic Media assets
+description: Learn how to publish Dynamic Media assets, such as videos and images, including the HTTP/2 delivery of such assets.
 uuid: b1bee905-86cf-4284-8d4e-067e11557899
 contentOwner: Rick Brough
 products: SG_EXPERIENCEMANAGER/6.5/ASSETS